Author: Ineke van Hamersveld in cooperation with Robert Oosterhuis

 In 2003, State Secretary Medy van der Laan (Democratic Liberals) called for more (financial) responsibility from cultural institutions.
 She also made some structural changes in the cultural policy-making system.
 From 2006, subsidy requests for smaller cultural institutions and companies were no longer a part of the four-year cultural policy document (planning) cycle, but were instead submitted to the public cultural funds (see chapter 8.1.2).

 Over the following period, the Minister of Culture Ronald Plasterk (Social Democrats) switched the main focal point of cultural policy from the social value of arts and culture, to their intrinsic value.
 Participation in culture and better facilities for the guidance and encouragement of outstanding talent were the main objectives in this policy period.
 The next governmental period (that of the Rutte I Cabinet, 2010-2012), saw a separation of the portfolio for media affairs from the cultural portfolio.
 The then Minister for Education, Culture and Science, Marja van Bijsterveldt (Christian Democrats), was therefore now responsible for media affairs, assisted by the then State Secretary Halbe Zijlstra (Liberals) who was responsible for cultural affairs.

-Due to the economic crisis of 2008, government expenditure needed to be reduced.
+Due to the economic crisis of 2008, a relatively long period of gradual and general growth in the state budget for culture and media came to an end.
 The coalition agreement of the Rutte I Cabinet determined the outlines for subsequent budget cuts.
 In 2011, State Secretary Zijlstra published the policy memorandum for the period 2013-2016, which detailed the cuts to culture funding.
 Zijlstra aimed to reduce the dependence of cultural institutes on state funding and to increase both cultural entrepreneurship and the role of private sponsorship and donation (see chapter 4.1).